 The term corned beef refers to beef that has been preserved through salt-curing; it is especially popular among certain ethnic groups, especially Irish and Jewish people.
 The Jewish form of corned been usually involves a preparation in which a cut of beef, traditionally the brisket, is cured in a brine solution along with various seasonings, and then slowly simmered until the meat is tender and flavorful.

 Corned beef can also be made from the beef round primal cut.
 Both the round and the brisket are relatively tough cuts of meat that are best cooked by slow, moist-heat cooking.
-A good corned beef is quite tender with a delicious salty flavor.
+Good corned beef is quite tender with a delicious salty flavor.
 The brine for making corned beef is similar to the brine used for making pickles.
 Thus, it's fair to say that corned beef is essentially pickled beef.

 One of the key ingredients in making corned beef is a curing salt called Prague powder, which is what gives the corned beef its distinctive pink color.
 Prague powder is in fact made of sodium nitrite, a substance that has been the source of some controversy.
 Sodium nitrite (as well as sodium nitrate) is a food additive that helps prevent the growth of bacteria that cause spoilage and food poisoning.
 The Mayo Clinic notes that:

 "It's thought that sodium nitrate may damage your blood vessels, making your arteries more likely to harden and narrow, leading to heart disease.
 Nitrates may also affect the way your body uses sugar, making you more likely to develop diabetes."